-Trumpism Wins In Alabama, Even If Trump Doesn't
+Trumpism Wins in Alabama, Even If Trump Doesn't

 “I agree with that comment,” he said.
 “I think Mr. Bannon knows what’s coming and I think he has a good vision for it.”

-Asked if he would have just as easily won without the help of Breitbart and Bannon, Moore said he appreciated their support but “I have a strong support base in Alabama, they know me, they know what I stand for.”
+Asked if he would have just as easily won without the help of Breitbart and Bannon, Moore said he appreciated their support, but “I have a strong support base in Alabama, they know me, they know what I stand for.”